 I recommend searching for a hotel in the Mitte neighbourhood, to be as close as possible to the action and points of interest.
 Still, don’t forget that Berlin is a large city, so staying in a central location won’t guarantee that you will walk less, especially if the weather isn’t suitable for renting a bike.
 I stayed at H2 Hotel (Karl Liebknecht Strasse 32a), pretty close to Alexanderplatz.
 It’s a modern, clean and tidy hotel, which offers complimentary breakfast (big plus for the great variety of food and drinks) and decent prices overall.

 Two days and a half are a compromise for Berlin.
 I won’t lie: off and on, I felt pressed for time.
 In the end, the itinerary is a personal decision.
 In general, I try as much as possible to go for a balanced one, and find the best combination between visiting landmarks, discovering new places, wandering the streets and chilling inside a cafe or a restaurant.
 The fun part starts now, here is what I’ve done in Berlin:

-- North of Pariser Platz, it’s the Reichstag building, home of the German Bundestag (or Parliament).
+→ North of Pariser Platz, it’s the Reichstag building, home of the German Bundestag (or Parliament).
 Don’t miss the tour of the roof terrace and dome, which is free of charge.
 Once at the top, you’ll enjoy a lovely 360-degree view of the city.
-All you need to do is register in advance, by entering here, following the registration steps and confirming via email.
+All you need to do is register in advance here – it’s easy, follow the steps and get a confirmation via email.

-- If you want to enjoy the famous Berlin nightlife, then you must go to the Friedrichshain-Kreuzberg borough.
-It’s the hippest location for sure, having a lot of bars, clubs, street food vendors, restaurants and cafes.
+→ If you want to enjoy the famous Berlin nightlife, then you must go to the Friedrichshain-Kreuzberg borough.
+It’s one of the hippest locations for sure, having a lot of bars, clubs (Club der Visionäre), street food vendors (Markthalle Neun), restaurants and cafes.

 Ich bin ein Berliner!
 Tschüss!